Gamify-IT/docs/dev-manuals/services/overworld/add-keybindings.md

 ![Using a binding](assets/keybindings-usage.webp)

-You also need to subsribe to the `onKeybindingChange` game event and add a key changing function to your script.
+You also need to subscribe to the `onKeybindingChange` game event and add a key changing function to your script.

 ![Update Function](assets/keybindings-update-function.webp)